 The little legs of a Pomeranian like to go at a brisk pace - remember, brisk for your Pom will not be brisk for you.
 We should aim to walk our Poms for at least 40 minutes a day, try breaking this up into two 20 minute walks and remember to throw in some games and mental agility at home to keep them occupied.

 Due to their size, feeding your Pomeranian a smaller kibble may be handy.
-Pooch & Mutt offer a Chicken & Superfood blend that is targeted for small breeds, making it easier for them to eat and digest.
+Pooch & Mutt offer a Small dog superfood kibble that is targeted for small breeds, making it easier for them to eat and digest.

 On every product page at Pooch & Mutt you’ll find a handy feeding guidelines calculator, all you need to do is input your dog's age, weight and size.